Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

 \begin{conjecture}[Nelson--Nguyen] Fix a subspace dimension $d$ and distortion parameters $\alpha = \beta \in (0,1)$.
 There exists a construction of a random sparse matrix $\mtx{\Phi} : \R^n \to \R^k$ with at most $\zeta$ nonzero entries per column and with embedding dimension $k$ that satisfy

-For any fixed subspace of dimension $d$, with probability at least $1 - d^{-1}$, this random sparse matrix $\mtx{\Phi}$ serves as a subspace embedding with distortion parameters $\alpha, \beta$.
-The constants are universal. \end{conjecture}
+Moreover, for any fixed subspace of dimension $d$, with probability at least $1 - d^{-1}$, this random sparse matrix $\mtx{\Phi}$ serves as a subspace embedding with distortion parameters $\alpha, \beta$. \end{conjecture}

-So far,~\cref{conj:nn} has resisted all efforts.
-The next theorem provides the first complete proof that a SparseStack matrix with the conjectured parameters satisfies the \hilite{lower} distortion bound.
-This result does not address the upper distortion bound, which is less important in practice~\cite{CEMT25:Faster-Linear}.
+So far, Conjecture~\ref{conj:nn} has resisted all efforts.
+The next theorem provides the first proof that a SparseStack matrix with the conjectured parameters satisfies the \hilite{lower} distortion bound.
+This result does not address the upper distortion, which is less important in practice~\cite{CEMT25:Faster-Linear}.

 \begin{theorem}[SparseStack: Injectivity] Choose an arbitrary orthonormal matrix $\mtx{U} \in \C^{n \times d}$, a lower distortion parameter $\alpha \in (0,1)$, and a failure probability $p \in (0,1]$.
 Construct the SparseStack matrix $\mtx{\Phi} : \C^n \to \C^k$, defined in~\eqref{eqn:countsketch} and~\eqref{eqn:sparsestack}, with parameters